lukem/home-manual/README.md

 This repository contains advice and templates for documenting your home in a *Home manual*, for yourself as well as any other users of your home.

-My goals are to encourage you to document important information about living in your home, for day-to-day purposes as well as when emergencies occur.
+My goal is to encourage you to document important information about living in your home, for day-to-day purposes as well as when emergencies occur.

-This repository will contain templates outlining the recommended information to including in a *Home manual*.
-I currently don't intend to provide templates for specific document software (Apple Pages, Microsoft Word), because the principles are more important.
+This repository contains templates outlining the recommended information to including in a *Home manual*.

-Luke Mewburn, luke@mewburn.net.
+Luke Mewburn, Luke@Mewburn.net.
 February 2023.